Why Do You Want to Work for Us?

 - After thorough market trending analysis and competitive intelligence gathering, I developed a pricing and positioning model to ensure consistent sales at sufficient profit margins.
-This new model resulted in a 20% increase in profit margins within two weeks, and with zero drop in revenue.
+This new model resulted in a 20% increase in profit margins within two weeks – with zero drop in revenue.

 What do we learn about this “second” candidate?
 Well, for one thing we see someone who understands market trends and is conscientious about business results.
 But most importantly, we see how her initiative directly (and quickly) translated into an improved bottom line.

-After reading that second bullet, you could imagine a business executive (e.g. hiring manager) thinking, “Very good – this woman could likely help us.”
+After reading that second bullet, you could imagine a business executive (e.g. hiring manager) thinking, “Very good – this woman could likely do similar things for us.”

 Your resume is not a transcript.
 There is no need to list everything you’ve ever done.

 Instead, think of your resume more like a dating profile.

 If you wrote a dating profile that was uninteresting and demonstrated no personality (and listed every partner you ever dated since high school), how likely is it that you’ll get a response?
 Answer: very unlikely.

 Resume screeners and hiring managers will likely receive hundreds of resumes for a given role, from which they will immediately whittle that down to about a dozen or so for further consideration.
 If your resume doesn’t move the reader in a way where they can see the obvious connection on how you can help their company – then your chances are very slim.